-Grantee Monitoring of Subrecipients
+Subrecipient Monitoring of Local Subrecipients

-Grantees are responsible and liable for full compliance with all applicable laws, regulations and requirements that come with KCDBG funds.
-Therefore, when grantees pass on/through KCDBG funds to another entity to carry out a program, the grantee must ensure the subrecipient is carrying out that program in full compliance.
+DLG Subrecipients are responsible and liable for full compliance with all applicable laws, regulations and requirements that come with CDBG-DR funds.
+Therefore, when subrecipients pass on/through CDBG-DR funds to another entity to carry out a program, the subrecipient must ensure the local subrecipient is carrying out that program in full compliance.
 The Office of Management and Budget (OMB) guidance issued December 26, 2013 regarding 2 CFR Part 200 (Omni Circular) emphasized the responsibility to manage and monitor subrecipients and to take action when performance and compliance issues arise.
-The information provided previously in this chapter regarding DLG monitoring and oversight of grantees can also be applied by a grantee at the subrecipient level.
+The information provided previously in this chapter regarding DLG monitoring and oversight of subrecipients can also be applied by a subrecipient at the local subrecipient level.
 Additional guidance is available as indicated in the text box to the right.
-Grantees should inform DLG of any issues that arise and work collectively towards timely and appropriate resolution.
+Subrecipients should inform DLG of any issues that arise and work collectively towards timely and appropriate resolution.